Slip detection for robot hands

 3. 3

-A credible slip page should separate sensing demonstrations from closed-loop robot behavior under realistic grasp conditions.
+Credible slip evaluation separates sensing demonstrations from closed-loop robot behavior under realistic grasp conditions.

 Topic 01